 The Oakland Raiders, who began play in the American Football League in 1960, enter their 48th season of professional football competition, including the last 37 as a member of the National Football League.
 The Raiders have a long history of community outreach and physical fitness promotion through programs such as Youth Skills Camp and NFL Flag.
 The team has partnered with California State Parks to cross-promote family fitness values.
 The goal of this program is to encourage families to visit state parks and connect with nature while having fun.
 The Oakland Raiders and California State Parks will participate in events throughout the state to promote outdoor recreation and physical fitness.

-A partnership with California State Parks does indicate product endorsement.
+A partnership with California State Parks does not indicate product endorsement.